ontiyonke/Hack-School-Winter-Session-2/README.md

 #####Encryption 1
-Implement a substitution cipher (https://en.wikipedia.org/wiki/Substitution_cipher) Optional Substitutional Cipher, but you can use your own. plain text: ABCDEFGHIJKLMNOPQRSTUVWXYZ cipher text: ZEBRASCDFGHIJKLMNOPQTUVWXY
+Implement a substitution cipher (https://en.wikipedia.org/wiki/Substitution_cipher)
+* Example:
+* plain text: ABCDEFGHIJKLMNOPQRSTUVWXYZ
+* cipher text: ZEBRASCDFGHIJKLMNOPQTUVWXY
-example: "flee at once. we are discovered!" transforms into "SIAA ZQ LKBA.
+* "flee at once. we are discovered!" transforms into "SIAA ZQ LKBA.
 VA ZOA RFPBLUAOAR!"

 #####Encryption 2
-Implement a polyalphabetic cipher (https://en.wikipedia.org/wiki/Polyalphabetic_cipher) This is similar to substitution but using multiple substitution alphabets plain text: ABCDEFGHIJKLMNOPQRSTUVWXYZ even letter cipher text: ZEBRASCDFGHIJKLMNOPQTUVWXY odd letter cipher text: CDFGHIJKLMNOPQTUVWXYZEBRAS
+Implement a polyalphabetic cipher (https://en.wikipedia.org/wiki/Polyalphabetic_cipher) This is similar to substitution but using multiple substitution alphabets
+* Example:
+* plain text: ABCDEFGHIJKLMNOPQRSTUVWXYZ
+* even letter cipher text: ZEBRASCDFGHIJKLMNOPQTUVWXY
+* odd letter cipher text: CDFGHIJKLMNOPQTUVWXYZEBRAS
-example: "test" transforms into "yaxo"
+* "test" transforms into "yaxo"

 #####Encryption 3
 Implement your own encryption
-This doesn't have to be complicated, but for those who are interested in security and want try something more advanced you could try creating AES encryption (https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) which is the standard worldwide.
+This doesn't have to be complicated, but for those who are interested in security, and want try something more advanced you could try creating AES encryption (https://en.wikipedia.org/wiki/Advanced_Encryption_Standard), which is the standard worldwide.
 You can also take a look at some of java and android's built-in encryption libraries for more ideas here is a link to the android developer docs: https://developer.android.com/reference/javax/crypto/package-summary.html

+###Hints
+* Start with the xml layout.
+* Add ID’s for UI objects that you want to interact with in the code.
+* Set up ui components in the code
+* Implement swap button
+* Work on each of the encryption methods, one at a time.

 ###End Product Goal
 ![T3XT SCR4MBL3R](https://s3-us-west-1.amazonaws.com/acm-hack-ghost/2017/01/text_scrambler_bg_nexus5x-portrait--2-.png)